caseysoftware/contactually-php/README.md

 It is modeled after the Twilio PHP Helper library because I think it's generally well done and thought through.
 This isn't official but should generally work except for the incomplete items in the TODO list below.

-This is **v0.8.0** so it is super rudiment and subject to change at any time.. like now.
+This is **v0.8.0** so it is super rudimentary and subject to change at any time.. like now.
 Or maybe now.

 ## Requirements